electricimp/ConnectionManager/README.md

 - *ConnectionManager.BLINK_NEVER* will ensure the BlinkUp circuit is never active.

 **Note** impOS&trade; *always* enables the BlinkUp circuit for the first 60 seconds after a cold boot to ensure the imp never enters an unrecoverable state.
 As a result, regardless of what *blinkupBehavior* flag is set, the imp will enable the BlinkUp circuit for 60 seconds after a cold boot.

+#### ackTimeout

+This value is passed into the imp API method [**server.setsendtimeoutpolicy()**](https://electricimp.com/docs/api/server/setsendtimeoutpolicy/), overriding any value your code may have already set in a separate call to that method (or overridden by a subsequent call your code makes).
+We recommend that if you make use of ConnectionManager, you ensure that you **never** call [**server.setsendtimeoutpolicy()**](https://electricimp.com/docs/api/server/setsendtimeoutpolicy/) in your application code.

 ## Class Methods